Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 Learn more →Listen to the episode

-A moment of clarity can open the door.
-A powerful book, podcast, ceremony, retreat, diagnosis, breakup, grief process, recovery milestone, or nervous-system insight can show you what needs to change.
+A moment of clarity opens the door.
+A powerful book, ceremony, diagnosis, breakup, grief process, or nervous-system insight can show you what needs to change.
 But the change becomes trustworthy only when it is held by:

-- people who can support you when your state shifts,
+- people who support you when your state shifts,

 - a clear path of practice rather than vague aspiration,